Lambdah/Camera_Facing_Normal/README.md

 4. Use the buttons provided:
    - **Render Normal** — exports a camera-facing normal map image.
    - **Render Opacity** — exports the opacity (alpha) map image.

-## 📌 Notes

-- Built and tested for **Blender 4.5**.
-- Best suited for background or static objects to reduce draw calls.
-- Use orthographic camera to avoid unwanted gradients in the normal map.